 Every SAT has one very difficult long passage.
-The passages may come from a 19th British work of fiction; they may come from something that was only penned yesterday.
+The passage may come from a 19th century British work of fiction; they may come from something that was only penned yesterday.
 Regardless, the test writers have one goal: To determine which students are capable of dealing with abstract concepts, unfamiliar ideas, and difficult vocabulary.

 As a test taker you need to be prepared, whether that means preparing yourself for the right questions, or, for the Harvard-bound, getting them all right.
 For the former, it is paramount that you keep your wits about you.
 Do not have an existential meltdown and think: I am going to fail the SAT.
 I totally don’t get this.